sowdagar3/FACENET/README.md

 ![](Extraction_result2.png)

 ### Applications of repo work
-1.Detecting the presence of individuals and counting the number of peoplin a frame.
+1.Detecting the presence of individuals and counting the number of people in a frame.

 2.Performing multiclass classification on a dataset of individuals.